On sheaves in finite group representations: Abstract

 \section{Abstract}

 Given a general finite group $G$, we consider several categories built on it, their Grothendieck topologies and resulting sheaf categories.
-We give an intrinsic new proof to the equivalence of M. Artin between the category of sheaves on the orbit category and that of group representations.
-Analogous equivalence is established for a class of local categories of $G$.
+For a certain class of transporter categories and their quotients, equipped with atomic topology, we explicitly compute their sheaf categories via sheafification.
+This enables us to identify $G$-representations with various fixed-point sheaves.
+As a consequence, it provides an intrinsic new proof to the equivalence of M. Artin between the category of sheaves on the orbit category and that of group representations.

 Let $G$ be a finite group.
 The category $\rSet{G}$ of (right) $G$-sets and $G$-equivariant maps has been a major subject whenever group actions occur.
-The orbit category $\calO(G)$ is a full subcategory, consisting of objects $H\backslash G$, for all subgroups $H\subset G$.
-In group representations, both categories are very useful in that they can be used to introduce the Mackey functors \cite{We1}, to study the Alperin's weight conjecture \cite{Li1, We3}, and to investigate subgroup complexes and homology decompositions \cite{AKO, Sm}, to name a few.
+The orbit category $\calO(G)$ is a full subcategory, consisting of the objects $H\backslash G$, for all subgroups $H\subset G$.
+In group representations, both categories are very useful in that they can be used to introduce Mackey functors \cite{We1}, to study Alperin's weight conjecture \cite{Li1, We3}, and to investigate subgroup complexes and homology decompositions \cite{AKO, Sm}.